-The performance objective of the Foundations portfolio is to grow the market value of assets by at least 4.5% net of inflation and assessment, over a full market cycle (generally defined as five years) without undue exposure to volatility.
+The performance objective of the Foundations portfolio is to grow the market value of assets net of inflation and assessment, over a full market cycle (generally defined as five years) without undue exposure to volatility.
 It is also expected that the portfolio will outperform its weighted benchmarks over a full market cycle.